 Need to update some boring particle board shelves?
 If so, then you will love this DIY!
 You can easily go from drab to fab by following the simple steps listed below.

-I’m always looking for ways to add storage in my home office.
+I’m always looking for ways to add storage to my home office.
 So whenever I come across inexpensive shelves I don’t hesitate to snatch them up!
 The one was only $5.99.
 Um, yes, please, since these sell for over $30 new!

 As long as they are sturdy and there is no water damage, I usually buy them.
 They can always be used somewhere in my home!

 I have some taller shelves that I’ve been using for about a year as is.
 I repainted them white and will be adding some wrapping paper that looks like birch bark to the back.
 These will be used in my laundry room to store some of my craft supplies.
 More on this later…

 I will be the first to admit the lack of storage in my home office has made me slack in keeping the area tidy.
 Now that I’ve redone this piece, I hope it will help to keep my office a little more organized.